 - If you're only freezing cake to frost, no need to cover.

 - Beat cream cheese until very smooth.
-Add in butter.
+Beat butter separately for five minutes.

 - Add juice and lemon zest.